snwatson/ketamine-nightmares/About.md

 - It should not be used to inform your own treatment, if that were even possible
 - There will be some mistakes as a result of ignorance, sleepiness, textbook disparity or fat fingers; if you find one, please let me know

-Best wishes with your studies
-Stuart Watson
+Stuart N Watson December 2019
-Anaesthesia Trainee
-Melbourne, Victoria, Australia